 The Accreditation Review Commission on the Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the Wagner College PA Program sponsored by Wagner College.
 Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

 Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
-The approximate date for the next validation review of the program by the ARC-PA will be 2019.
+The approximate date for the next validation review of the program by the ARC-PA will be 2029.
 The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.
+The program’s accreditation history can be viewed on the ARC-PA website.

 The PA major consists of a two-year pre-PA curriculum focusing on prerequisites to entry into the PA Program followed by the three professional years of the PA Program.
 Successful completion of the PA Program leads to the BS/MS in Advanced PA Studies and eligibility to take the national certifying examination leading to the title of Certified Physician Assistant (PA-C).